 This website was created in 2011, by Carolina Valdivia, an undocumented graduate student.
 At the time, she wanted to create a platform where she could share her experiences and advice about going to grad school with fellow undocumented students.
 Hence the name “My (Un)Documented Life”, which was inspired by the initial theme of the website: a place where Carolina could “document” her life as an undocumented student.
 When Carolina was first applying to grad school she was able to connect with many undocumented grad students offline; she can’t thank them enough for all of the insight information they provided her with.
 Thanks to them, Carolina was inspired, motivated, determined, and ready to go to graduate school!
 Carolina started this online website as a form of giving back- to help fellow undocumented students pursue their own grad school journeys.

 As undocumented students, our experiences extend beyond the school- we face many challenges, opportunities, limitations, and more inside/outside of the school.
 And, not all who are undocumented have the opportunity to go to college.
 Thus, in this website we write about the many different aspects that are relevant to the undocumentedness experience.
 It is our hope that this online community will continue helping more undocumented immigrants and allies all across the world.

 My (Un)documented Life has received over 80,000 views!
 Please read more about our growin team, which is here to bring you helpful, up-to-date, and quality posts: “Who We Are”

 Donations go directly towards sustaining the site and honorariums for writers who contribute to the site.

-Disclaimer: All opinions in this blog are mine alone (unless otherwise stated) and they do not represent any organization I have or am currently involved in.
-Posts in this blog should also not be taken as legal advice.
+Disclaimer: All opinions in this website are the opinions of the contributors alone (unless otherwise stated) and they do not represent any organization they have or are currently involved in.
+Posts in this website should also not be taken as legal advice.